Editor's note: Due to remaining closures and precautions in New York City, most of these Memorial Day events have been

 Memorial Day (originally called Decoration Day) is a day of remembrance for those who have died in service to the United States.
 Memorial Day is a U.S. Federal Holiday, so all schools, banks, and post offices are closed on this day.

 The good news is most restaurants, stores, and attractions do not close for the holiday weekend.
 In fact, as it is considered the unofficial start of summer, many seasonal attractions such as beaches plan their annual openings during the long weekend.
-Many New Yorkers choose to head to the country for the weekend, but the city is still fairly busy with visitors taking advantage of the typically mild weather and fewer crowds.
+Many New Yorkers choose to head to the country for the weekend, but the city is still fairly busy with visitors taking advantage of the typically mild weather, fewer crowds, and free activities.

 Memorial Day Dates 2020 - 2022